 When a user accesses the campaign finance section of the committee's Private Workshop, the first page that displays is the committee's Account Summary for the current year.
 The Account Summary represents the total activity reported and filed by a committee in a calendar year.
 The figures on the Summary update with every transaction filing.
 The Account Summary should be reviewed when a user logs into their Private Workshop to affirm the line-item totals are accurate.
-Line items and what the totals represent are described below.
+A description of certainLine line-items and what the totals represent is are described found below.

 Contributions Cash Contributions The total amount of cash contribution transactions filed in a calendar year.
 Loans Received (non-exempt) The total amount of loans received (non-exempt) transactions filed in a calendar year.
 In-Kind The total amount of in-kind contributions filed in a calendar year.
 Expenditures Cash Expenditures The total amount of cash expenditure transactions filed in a calendar year.
 Loan Payments (non-exempt) The total amount of loan payment (non-exempt) transactions filed in a calendar year.
 In-Kind This field does not indicate in-kind expenditure totals.
 Rather, it mirrors the amount listed as an in-kind contribution to allow the Ending Cash Balance to calculate correctly.
 Cash Balance Beginning Cash Balance Cash Balance at the beginning of the calendar year.
 Other Receipts The total amount of other receipt transactions filed in a calendar year.
 Loans Received (exempt) The total amount of loans received (exempt) transactions filed in a calendar year.
 Other Disbursements The total of other disbursement transactions filed in a calendar year.
 Loan Payments (exempt) The total amount of loan payment (exempt) transactions filed in a calendar year.
-Balance Adjustments The total amount of cash balance adjustment and reimbursable expenditure balance adjustment transactions filed in a calendar year.
-Ending Cash Balance The ending cash balance amount should match the committee's campaign bank account balanceif all of the transactions have been filed in ORESTAR and all contributions have been deposited and reported expenditures have cleared the financial institution.sh BalanceImage: transaction in the transactions have been filed in the transactions have been filed in the transaction is an indication that transactions have not been filed by the committee or that the committee's bank account balance is overdrawn.
+Balance Adjustments The total amount of cash balance adjustment and personal reimbursable expenditure balance adjustment transactions filed in a calendar year.
+Ending Cash Balance The ending cash balance amount should match the committee's campaign bank account balance if all of the transactions have been filed in ORESTAR and all contributions have been deposited and reported expenditures have cleared the financial institution.
+This amount, in most cases, should not be a negative amount.
+A negative amount is an indication that transactions have not been filed by the committee or that the committee's bank account balance is overdrawn.
 Financial Status Accounts Receivable The total amount of outstanding miscellaneous account receivable transactions filed.
 This amount includes proceeds that have not been but are expected to be collected by the committee.
 The balance will carry forward to the next calendar year until the committee files transactions to resolve the balance.
-The total amount of outstanding loans (exempt and non-exempt) filed.
-The balance will carry Total Outstanding Loans forward to the next calendar year until the committee files transactions to resolve the outstanding balance.
+Total Outstanding Loans The total amount of outstanding loans (exempt and non-exempt) filed.
+The balance will carry forward to the next calendar year until the committee files transactions to resolve the outstanding balance.
 Outstanding Reimbursable Expenditures The total amount of outstanding reimbursable expenditures.
 The amount is based on the total reported reimbursable expenditures that have not been associated with a reimbursement transaction made from committee funds to the person that made the reimbursable expenditures.
 Accounts Payable The total amount of accounts payable transactions.
 The balance will carry forward to the next calendar year until the committee files transactions to resolve the outstanding balance.
-Balance Deficit The amount is calculated by taking the cash balance amount, adding the account receivable amount, then subtracting the outstanding loans, outstanding reimbursable expenditures and account payable amounts.
+The amount is calculated by taking the cash balance amount, adding the account receiv amount, then subtracting the outstanding loans, outstanding reimbursable expenditure account payable amounts.